happer64bit/hyperscript/README.md

 # Hyperscript

-**Hyperscript** is a powerful and flexible script for handling complex configurations and requests.
-It supports various HTTP methods including GET, POST, PUT, and DELETE, and provides extensive options for validating responses against specified conditions.
+**Hyperscript** is a tool for testing HTTP requests with flexible configuration and validation.

 ## Features

-- **Support for Multiple HTTP Methods**: Easily configure and test GET, POST, PUT, and DELETE requests.
+- **HTTP Methods**: Test GET, POST, PUT, and DELETE requests.
-- **Flexible Validation**: Validate responses based on status codes, content types, and specific body content.
+- **Validation**: Check status codes, content types, and body content.
-- **Customizable Conditions**: Check if response bodies contain certain values, or if numeric fields are within specified ranges.
+- **Conditions**: Validate if responses contain specific values or if numeric fields meet criteria.
-- **Detailed Reporting**: Get detailed success and failure messages, with optional verbose output.
+- **Reporting**: Detailed success and failure messages, with optional verbose output.

 ## Installation

-To install Hyperscript, use pip:
+Install with pip:

 ```bash
 pip install hyperscript-cli
 ```

-## Usage
+## Configuration

-Create a YAML configuration file (`config.yaml`) to specify your tests.
-Here's an example configuration:
+Create a YAML file (`config.yaml`) for your tests.
+Example:

 ```yaml
 global: